 Brand Communication & Marketing Strategy

 This module introduces you to contemporary communication methods used within the fashion and creative industries to sell their brands.
 You will examine successful communication strategies and explore the formats, technologies and themes brands use to target their markets.
 The module also provides opportunities for you to develop visual communication and the software skills required for successful brand communication.

 This exciting module introduces you to the world of entrepreneurship, examining key considerations and challenges in the fashion and creative industries.
 You will also explore a range of entrepreneurial business models and theories, and be able to evaluate the attributes and strategies used by successful entrepreneurs and their value within global economies.
 While learning to recognise market opportunities in the fashion and creative industries, you will apply models of reflective practice to encourage you to recognise your own personal traits, qualities and skills.

-You will be introduced to a range of research methods and techniques to enhance your ability to think critically and analytically.
-This is essential to underpin your creative practice while maintaining an academic focus.
+You will be introduced to a range of research methods and techniques used to develop an insight into audiences to enhance your ability to think critically and analytically.
+This is essential to underpin your creative practice, market understanding while maintaining an academic focus.

 Business & Financial Modelling for Creative Industries

 This module aims to help you develop a business plan that will attract investment from potential stakeholders and act as a guide for launching a new venture.
 The planning undertaken at this stage will underpin the final entrepreneurship project, when the concept will be developed further, in readiness for launch.